derekpoh/Health-Appointments/readme.md

 | Viewing the Appointment page details     |  - See more details about that specific appointment<br>- Update the appointment details<br>- Add medicines related to the appointment
 | Accessing the Add Appointments page      |  See a drop-list of institutions, speciality and date
 | Accessing the Add Medicine page          |  Add medicine and speciality to a list of existing medicines
-| Viewing the Patient List (Doctors only)  |  - See a list of all the patients<br>-Select a patient to access more patient specific information<br>Select different patients
+| Viewing the Patient List (Doctors only)  |  - See a list of all the patients<br>- Select a patient to access more patient specific information<br>- Select different patients

 ## Development Approach